You probably have questions about COVID-19, and we’re here to help. You can find more information on the CDC’s COVID-19 website.

 Information from the CDC about how to protect yourself and others

-Visit our COVID-19 testing page for ways to evaluate your symptoms and information about how get tested for COVID-19.
+- Visit our COVID-19 testing page to evaluate your symptoms and read about how to get tested for COVID-19.

-If you test positive for COVID-19, UPMC offers a treatment called monoclonal antibodies that works like the antibodies your body naturally produces when fighting infections.
-This treatment is given in an outpatient clinic through an IV infusion in your arm that should help to keep your symptoms from getting worse.
+If you test positive for COVID-19, UPMC offers a treatment called monoclonal antibodies.
+It works like the antibodies your body naturally produces when fighting infections.
+This treatment is given in an outpatient clinic through an IV infusion in your arm, and it should help keep your symptoms from getting worse.
 It is for people with mild to moderate COVID-19 symptoms who are at risk for severe disease.

 To receive the monoclonal antibodies from UPMC, you must test positive for COVID-19, have had symptoms for 10 days or less, and meet one of the following criteria:

 - Be at least 55 years old with heart disease, hypertension, or lung disease